Then Jesus said, “Father, forgive them; for they do not know what they are doing” — Luke 23:34a

 She doesn’t know what she’s doing because she doesn’t know who she is.
-But one day she will know because one day she will come to know Us.
+But one day she will know.
+One day she will respond to Love.

 So, Father, forgive her here at the Cross and throughout her life.
 Woo her.
 Pursue her.
-Reveal to her in myriad ways how much We love her.
-Show her at every turn that she is forgiven, and her life need not remain in a perpetual state of disconnect.
-Draw her by Holy Spirit and one day she will awaken to Our Love and surrender to it.
-She will awaken, recognize and believe that this moment at the Cross — the bruises, the nails, the ridicule, the pierced side, the Blood — is for her.
-She will awaken to the truth that she can only find life – authentic, purposeful, and eternal — in Oneness with Us.
+Reveal to her in myriad of ways how much We love her.
+Show her at every turn that she is forgiven, and her life need not remain in a perpetual state of disconnect, a perpetual state of searching, a perpetual state of striving.
+Holy Spirit, draw her until she awakens to Our Love and surrenders to it.
+She will awaken, recognize and believe that this moment at the Cross—the bruises, the nails, the ridicule, the pierced side, the Blood—is for her.
+She will awaken to the truth that she can only find life—authentic, purposeful, free, eternal—in Oneness with Us.

-Forgive her now and forgive her when she has lapses in memory that cause her to think and behave in ways that are not in alignment with all I AM.
+Forgive her now and forgive her when she has lapses in memory that cause her to think and behave in ways that are not in alignment with all I AM and all We’ve created her to be.
 I will continue to intercede for her until she becomes fully aware of Our truest intentions for her.
-Until she is aware that Our love never fails, our grace has no limits.
-Until she is fully aware that life in Us brings her into a new reality—one of freedom from striving to one of resting in My finished work and living from all that has been accomplished in this moment.
+Until she is aware that Our love never fails, Our grace has no limits.
+Until she is fully aware that life in Us brings her into a new reality—one of freedom from striving, one of rest in My finished work so she can live from all that has been accomplished in this moment.

 This moment of sacrifice, Father, is Our love and grace stretching into her every moment, reconciling her by My death, saving her by My Resurrection Life in her (Romans 5:10).